 These guys are some of the most-talent and unrecognised anti-terrorist force in the world.
 The JW GROM train with the British SAS and American SEALS and, well, they let those guys get all the glamour.

-Their role is quite diverse – they do a lot in terms of conventional and unconventional warfare.
+The JW GROM role is quite diverse – they do a lot in terms of conventional and unconventional warfare.

 As a result, all members are highly skilled with a wide range of weapons like assault rifles, sniper rifles, explosives and other tools.
 Teams are often comprised of specialists in a specific field, meaning that whatever problem arises, a solution isn’t far away.